Do you want to know how to deal with isolation? I know firsthand what it feels like to feel alone and anxious.

 The last emotion I felt was frustration with my husband.
 The trial put a huge strain on our marriage as we were trying to unify on a plan to help my daughter get well.
 We both had different ideas.

-To complicate matters, my daughter was twenty-one and didn’t have to do anything we suggested.
+To complicate matters, my daughter was twenty-one and didn’t have to do anything either of us suggested.
 And she didn’t for a good while.
 That was fun…

 We were in a pickle.
 It took a while to unravel all the components, but over time we did.
 Thankfully, she did come through it completely by God’s grace.

 Although it was hard, there were some good things we learned to do through our trial.
-Let me share what we did.
+If you want to know how to deal with isolation and anxiety check out these tips.

-I had to realize my calling for that time period was to help my daughter get back on her feet.
-Perhaps you are not dealing with a physical injury, but you are at home with kids all day.
-Or you are experiencing a “shelter in place” type of moment.
+It took me a while but I finally realized my calling for that time period was to help my daughter get back on her feet.
+Perhaps you are not dealing with a physical injury, but you are at home alone with kids all day.
+Or you are experiencing sickness, an injury of some kind, or it’s just summer and you think you may snatch a kid bald-headed before school starts…

 Let go of all your expectations.
 You are not in control.